OHSU Fellowship for Diversity in Research

 Postdoctoral Fellow, Department of Behavioral Neuroscience

-Tunde Akinyeke is in the third year of his postdoctoral fellowship in the laboratory of Jacob Raber in the Department of Behavioral Neuroscience at Oregon Health and Science University (OHSU).
-Tunde was born in Washington, D.C., and attended the University of Maryland Eastern Shore for his undergraduate degree where he majored in Biology and minored in Chemistry.
+Tunde Akinyeke conducted his postdoctoral fellowship in the laboratory of Jacob Raber in the Department of Behavioral Neuroscience.
+Tunde was born in Washington, D.C., and earned his bachelor's degree in biology from the University of Maryland Eastern Shore.
 It was there he found his love for biomedical research through various internships.
-He further pursued his graduate work at Meharry Medical College in Nashville, TN, where he completed his PhD in Biomedical Research in the Department of Biochemistry and Cancer Biology.
-There he studied the role of type II anti-diabetic drugs on post translational modifications of c-Myc protein in prostate cancer.
-After his graduate work was completed, he started his first postdoctoral research position at New York University in the Department of Basic Science & Craniofacial Biology where he expanded on his graduate studies.
+He further pursued his graduate work at Meharry Medical College in Nashville, Tenn, where he completed his Ph.D. in biomedical research in the Department of Biochemistry and Cancer Biology.
+There he studied the role of type II anti-diabetic drugs on post-translational modifications of c-Myc protein in prostate cancer.
+After his graduate work was completed, he started his first postdoctoral research position at New York University in the Department of Basic Science &Craniofacial Biology where he expanded on his graduate studies.
 As he transitioned to OHSU he continued to study c-Myc protein in the role of alcoholism and characteristics of alcoholism in the brain.
 His future goals are to transition into the education sector focusing on recruiting more students of color in the STEM field.

 Gonzalo Romero, M.D.